 You know I love making headboard benches, right?
 How about a small black bench for an entryway, or end of the bed?

-This is the twin headboard that I chose to make my newest bench out of.
+This is the twin headboard that I chose to make my newest small black bench out of.

 My favorite way to build benches is with the Kreg Jig.

-To make the frame—I screwed the rear brace directly to the bedpost, and then secured the side brace using a 2.5” Kreg screw.
+To make the frame of the small black bench —I screwed the rear brace directly to the bedpost, and then secured the side brace using a 2.5” Kreg screw.
 Even though my brace wasn’t thick enough for those screws, the thick bedpost would support the long screws.

 I tried to strategically place my pocket holes where I wouldn’t have to fill them.
 The ones on the top will be covered by the seat.